astrid2205/astrid2205/README.md

 ### Hi 👋

-I am Wu Ting-Hsuan.
+I am Ting-Hsuan.
 Born and grew up in Taiwan.

 Loves learning and traveling.